jodayyy/simpannow/README.md

 ## 🚀 Overview

-SimpanNow transforms personal finance management with **smart monthly summaries**, **historical reconstruction**, and **intelligent growth tracking**.
+SimpanNow transforms personal finance management with **monthly summaries**, **account management**, and **growth tracking** and many more.
 The app automatically captures your financial journey, providing deep insights into spending patterns, wealth growth, and financial health trends.

 ## 📈 Advanced Features